AgentDyn: Are Your Agent Security Defenses Deployable in Real-World Dynamic Environments?: Conclusion

 \section{Conclusion}

-In this work, we develop AgentDyn, a manually designed open-ended benchmark.
+In this work, we develop AgentDyn, a manually designed open-ended benchmark that aims to evaluate the deployment of existing defenses from a utility-oriented perspective.
 It incorporates realistic dynamic tasks, helpful environmental instructions, and more complex user tasks.
 Our evaluation shows that nearly all existing defenses that achieve near-perfect performance on existing agent security benchmarks struggle substantially on AgentDyn, revealing previously hidden failure modes.
-These findings underscore the need for more realistic benchmarks and suggest that robust agent security in practice remains an open and pressing challenge.
+These findings underscore the need for more realistic benchmarks to evaluate and foster deployable models in practical settings.